jakeoung/ShapeFromProjections/README.md

 python ours.py -data 2bob02A -niter0 60
 ```

-then, the method will refine the mesh at 60, 120, 180.
+then, the method will refine the mesh at iteration 60, 120, 180.
 After finished, the results will be saved on `result` folder, including estimated projections, residuals and mesh files.

 To run your own data, make a new folder in `data` and upload geometry information as `proj_geom.toml` and projection data file as `sinogram.npy` with the size of [angles x height x width].
 You can refer to examples.